Skip to Main Content

 Texas has not enacted franchise specific laws and is not a franchise registration state.
 However, Texas has enacted Business Opportunity Laws and, before offering or selling a franchise in Texas, you must first file a one-time Business Opportunity Exemption Notice with the Texas Secretary of State.
 By filing an exemption notice, you are certifying that you have a properly issued Franchise Disclosure Document (FDD) that complies with the Federal Franchise Rule.
 Once you file your one-time exemption notice you may sell franchises in Texas under a properly issued and compliant FDD.

-Texas Franchise Law, Business Opportunity, and FDD FAQs
+Texas Franchise Law FAQs

 Texas has not enacted franchise laws but has enacted business opportunity laws, and the Texas Secretary of State regulates and oversees the enforcement of the Texas Business Opportunity Act.